currentlyunknown/lead_management_api/readme.md

 # Lead Management API

+This API allows you to create users and leads.
+Each user has his own leads, which cannot be accessed by another user.

-Make sure Docker is installed.
+1. Make sure Docker is installed. `docker -v`
-- docker -v

-If not, install it with:
-- pip install docker

-To start the app, run:
-- docker-compose build
-- docker-compose up -d
+2. Build the image with: `docker-compose build`
+3. Start the container with: `docker-compose up -d`

-Once running, by default, your app's URL will be: http://localhost:8008
+4. Once container is running, by default, your app's URL will be: http://localhost:8008

-To test the endpoints, go to:
+5. To see the endpoints, go to: http://localhost:8008/docs
-http://localhost:8008/docs

-To run automatic tests, run:
+6. To run automatic tests, run:
-- docker-compose exec web poetry run python -m pytest
+`docker-compose exec web poetry run python -m pytest`